-Even with the best mirrorless cameras, best DSLRs or best video cameras, the built-in screens are almost universally too small to see from any kind of distance – even the high-end 8K Canon EOS R5 has only a 3.2-inch rear screen.
-They are generally dim so that they are swamped by outdoor glare, and in many cases can’t be angled easily in all directions.
+Even when you look at the absolute best mirrorless cameras, best DSLRs or best video cameras, it’s a fact that the built-in screens are almost universally too small to see from any kind of distance.
+LCD screens are generally around 3 inches, sometimes a little more on high-end cameras, which also means it’s hard to display critical shooting settings with any clarity.
+They are also generally easily swamped by outdoor glare, and in some cases can’t be angled easily in all directions.

 Want to cut to the chase?
 Here’s the quick list of the external monitors we’ve included, along with links to get the best prices:

-• Blackmagic Design Video Assist 5 inch 3Gbuy now
+• Best Full HD video monitor: Blackmagic Design Video Assist 5 inch 3G – buy now

-• Blackmagic Design Video Assist 5-inch 12G HDRbuy now
+• Best video monitor for outdoor shooting: Blackmagic Design Video Assist 5-inch 12G HDR – buy now

-• Blackmagic Design Video Assist 7-inch 3Gbuy now
+• Best home studio video monitor: Blackmagic Design Video Assist 7-inch 3G – buy now

-• Blackmagic Design Video Assist 7-inch 12G HDRbuy now
+• Best money-no-object video recorder: Blackmagic Design Video Assist 7-inch 12G HDR – buy now

 Read on to learn more about each of these external screens, and for more tips, check out our guide to the best accessories for video you can get for your setup, as well as the best value audio accessories.